sweetest-framework/sweetest/GUIDELINES.md

     .requireReal<AuthManager>()
 ```

-This would be already enough in terms of configuration to get the dependency graph created automatically! sweetest will provide Mockito mocks automatically if the dependency isn't configured otherwise, that means that `LoginViewModel` and `AuthManager` will be instantiated and the rest of the dependencies (`BackendGateway` and `SessionStore`) will be Mockito mocks.
+This would be already enough in terms of configuration to get the dependency graph created automatically! sweetest will provide Mockito mocks if the dependency isn't configured otherwise.
+So ultimately that means that `LoginViewModel` and `AuthManager` will be instantiated and the rest of the dependencies (`BackendGateway` and `SessionStore`) will be Mockito mocks.

 ### Add access to the dependencies in the steps class